 “Children are particularly vulnerable because of their smaller bodies and fast physical development.”
 They noted rising rates of cancer in children and referred to recent studies that have found industrial chemicals in umbilical-cord blood, which supplies nutrients to developing fetuses.

 In their own study, the Environmental Working Group (EWG) found nearly 300 chemicals in this umbilical cord blood including BPA, perchlorate, fire retardants, lead, mercury and PCBS.

 All parents want to give their babies the very best possible start in life and if this is now how we bring newborn babies into the world, how can we even start to give them a fair chance at good health for the rest of their lives?

-While we wait for this report from the President’s Cancer Panel to metamorphoses from words to action, what can we do?
+While we wait for this report from the President’s Cancer Panel to metamorphoses from words to action, we can:

 Protecting our unborn babies, our children and of course ourselves from toxic chemicals should become a priority in our lives.